dylan-lang/opendylan/documentation/duim-reference/source/dcs.rst

      components is ``#f``, and the size component is not a relative size (that is, neither ``#"smaller"`` nor ``#"larger"``).

-     If *size* is an integer, it represents the size of the font in printer’s points.
+     If *size* is an integer, it represents the size of the font in printer's points.

      Implementations are permitted to extend legal values for family, face,